testjiho/innovative-fraud-detection/Hands-on lab/Before the HOL - Cosmos DB real-time advanced analytics.md

 9. Enter the following values:

-   - Resource group: **select the Resource Group created previously for the lab**
+   - Resource group: **Select the Resource Group created previously for the lab**.
-   - Key Vault Access Policy User Object Id: **paste in the User Object ID that was copied previously from Azure Active Directory**
+   - Key Vault Access Policy User Object Id: **Paste in the User Object ID that was copied previously from Azure Active Directory**.

    ![The parameters specified are highlighted](media/deploy-deployment-parameter-fields.png 'The parameters specified are highlighted')